September 24th -

 Several times during the school year, Prairie hosts a social event open to all RE participants in grades K-12 and their invited guests.
 Keep an eye on the calendar to join us for one of these fun events!

 Fall Frolic - The Fall Frolic is a great chance to come together after the long summer and kick off the new year in a fun way.
-This year Prairie RE has rented "The Pontoon Porch" for a cruise around Lake Monona!
-Seating is limited to the first 35 participants - and cost is only $5 per person!
+This year Prairie RE has rented "The Pontoon Porch" for a cruise around Lake Monona on SATURDAY, SEPTEMBER 9TH from 9 AM - 11:00 AM!
+Seating is limited to the first 35 participants - and cost is only $10 per person!
 Tipping is encouraged - as we are receiving an AMAZING gift at this price!
 We will take a two hour cruise, with the possible option to swim.
-Join us for a picnic lunch afterwards.
 You can register by emailing Holly Tellander, DRE at firstname.lastname@example.org

 Wild Wintering - Our winter event is always a lot of fun.
 Past events have included sledding, snow fort making or tubing.
-A poll is usually taken in the fall to help plan for the coming winter.
 Keep an eye out on the calendar - or register to get on our event email list so you don't miss this great event.

 Other special activities